hdkslax/notes/310/6_Constraint_Satisfaction_Problems.md

 intuitively, the idea of CSP **backtracking search** is to repeat the following steps

 1. pick an unassigned variable
+   * how to pick the unassigned variable?
+Depends on your problem. often using heuristic values.
-2. assign it a value that doesn’t violate any constraints
+2. assign it a value that doesn’t violate any constraints with already assigned variables
    - if there is no such value, then backtrack to step 1 and choose a different variable
+   - How to choose a value
 3. if the all variables are assigned, then a solution has been found; otherwise, go to step 1

 **example**: 4-Queens